SvOlli/sorbus/doc/native.rst

 SX4 File Format For Executables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SX4 stands for Sorbus eXecutable $0400, so it’s just a binary blob
+SX4 stands for Sorbus eXecutable $0400, so it's just a binary blob
 loaded to $0400 at memory and started at the load address, after the
 bank has been switched to $00 (RAM @ $E000) with the BIOS copied to RAM.